sitedata/checklyhq.com/site/content/docs/api-checks/setup-teardown-scripts.md

 ![setup and teardown script for http requests](/docs/images/api-checks/setup-teardown-1.png)

-Both script types are written in Javascript and have access to popular libraries like moment, axios and
+Both script types are written in JavaScript and have access to popular libraries like moment, axios and lodash.
+See the full list of available libraries [here](#included-libraries).

 ## Script execution flow

 Setup and teardown scripts are executed in a specific order in the Checkly backend.
-Being aware of this order is important to get the most out of this feature
+Being aware of this order is important to get the most out of this feature:

 1. Each setup script is executed once per check is a dedicated execution sandbox directly as it is scheduled to run.
 Any changes you make in the setup script are distributed to each check run on each data center location.